vuefront/vuefront/README.md

 Help us grow this project to be the best it can be!
   </p>

-# VueFront Core

-> “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
-But it’s worth it in the end because once you get there, you can move mountains.” ~ Steve Jobs

-Vue powered agnostic frontend for your old fashioned Blog and Ecommerce site.

-## What does this project do?
+# What does VueFront do?
-Turn your Wordpress, OpenCart, Magenta, Shopify or any other blog/store into an SPA and PWA with Vue.js in 3 simple steps.
+It can easily turn your Wordpress, OpenCart, Magenta, Shopify or any other blog/store into an SPA and PWA with Vue.js in less then 5 minutes.

 ## Why is this project useful?
 You want to try new technology, outrun your competition and just provide a better user experiance, but not ready to invest thousands of dollars?
 Then try VueFront.
 Its easy to setup, test and run.